 Steps to Build a Custom Skill

 Is a custom interaction model the right model for what you want to build?
-See Understand the Different Skill Models to learn about the differences between the custom interaction model and the pre-built models.
+See About Voice Interaction Models to learn about the differences between the custom interaction model and the pre-built models.

 - Step 1: Plan and Design Your Skill